mdamirhossainjowel/Alaeze/README.md

-# Getting Started with Create React App
+# Alaeze

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Alaeze](https://alaezrreview.netlify.app/).

 ## Available Scripts